Fed slashes rates in emergency coronavirus move; U.S. death toll hits 62

 The U.S. containment measures have so far been mild compared to the nationwide lockdowns imposed in Italy, France and Spain.
 However, Ohio and Illinois on Sunday ordered all bars and restaurants to close, although carry-out and delivery are still allowed.

-“I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” Dr. Anthony Fauci, the nation’s top infectious diseases expert, said on NBC’s “Meet the Press.”
+“I think Americans should be prepared that they are going to have to hunker down significantly more than we as a country are doing,” Fauci said on NBC’s “Meet the Press.”
 Elderly people and those with underlying conditions need to be especially cautious.

-Fauci said he did not see domestic travel restrictions in the immediate future but warned, as he did last week, that the outbreak would get worse before it gets better.
+Fauci said he did not see domestic travel restrictions in the immediate future.

-Asked whether he thought U.S. authorities should impose a 14-day lockdown to try to stop the spread of the virus, Fauci said: “You know, I would prefer (that) as much as we possibly could.
-I think we should really be overly aggressive and get criticized for over reacting.”

-Fauci said on CBS’ “Face the Nation” the idea of closing restaurants in the United States “might be overkill right now, but everything is on the table.”
-He said he himself would not go to a restaurant.

-“If it looks like you’re overreacting, you’re probably doing the right thing,” Fauci said.

-Even though Americans are not barred from going to the movies, ticket sales in North America fell to their the lowest level for more than two decades this weekend, according to measurement firm Comscore.
+Even though Americans are not barred from going to the movies, ticket sales in North America fell to their lowest level in more than two decades this weekend, according to measurement firm Comscore.

 Democratic New York State Governor Andrew Cuomo announced that schools in New York City, Westchester, Nassau and Suffolk counties would close from Monday, and he called on Trump, a Republican, to mobilize the Army Corps of Engineers to create more hospital beds.